Counterfeit and Fake Wines

 - Techniques of Recognition (How to detect and recognize)

-- Prevention (Disfiguring/defacing the label and braking the cork)
+- Prevention (Disfiguring/defacing the label and breaking the cork)

 - Security (Anti-Fraud Technologies)

-Questions to ask yourself and to be answered prior buying an old/rare/expensive bottle
+Questions to ask yourself and to be answered prior to buying an old/rare/expensive bottle

 LeDomduVin - Questions to be answered